Predications with Event Variables

 # be "very'd" can use to understand just how "very'd" it is

-def degree_multiplier_from_event(state, e_introduced_binding):
+def degree_multiplier_from_event(context, state, e_introduced_binding):

 # if a "very" is modifying this event, use that value